 You may also have limited search options.
 On both Ancestry and FamilySearch, for example, you can search for a name in the regular population part of the New York state censuses, but the deaths are not indexed.
 You have to browse census pages to find lists of deaths, which usually follows each town’s regular population schedules.

 9. Institutional Records

 State hospitals usually keep detailed records of their patients, and surviving documents can provide insight into how your ancestors lived.
 One woman, Lillie Dell Theilmann, spent nearly 40 years of her life in an insane asylum.
 Records from the institution (later named the Stockton State Hospital) state this about Lillie: “She roams all over town, sleeps out of doors, talks very irrationally, etc. Excitedly refuses to answer questions.
 Mistakes people surrounding her as being her former enemies.”
 Lillie’s daughter also spent decades in the asylum, and both women died there.

 Learn how to request information from old mental health records through Asylum Projects.
-Dig deeper into covered institutional records in the January/February 2016 digital issue of Family Tree Magazine.

 A version of this article appeared in the May/June 2019 issue of Family Tree Magazine.
 In this issue, you’ll also find strategies for “rewinding” your genealogy research and creating research logs.